jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

     (e) section 72, the terms of the buy-back transaction referred to in section 72(2).

 ### 103 Other offences
-(1) Every creditor, lender, creditor's agent, lessor, transferee, or buy-back promoter who breaches any of the provisions of sections 9J, 9K, 17 to 74, 76 to 82, 83E, 83F, 83G, 83O, 83P, 83S, 83T, and 83ZN commits an offence and is liable on conviction,—
+(1) Every creditor, lender, creditor's agent, lessor, transferee, or buy-back promoter who breaches any of the provisions of sections 9J, 9K, 17 to 74 (except sections 41 and 41A, subpart 6A of Part 2, and section 59B), 76 to 82, 83E, 83F, 83G, 83O, 83P, 83S, 83T, and 83ZN commits an offence and is liable on conviction,—
   (a) in the case of an individual, to a fine not exceeding $200,000; and (b) in the case of a body corporate, to a fine not exceeding $600,000.
 (2) However, a breach of section 83E(1)﻿(c) is not an offence under subsection (1).